 Born in Toronto Canada I grew up drawing and painting in a basement room in my families home.
 In the city at that time a massive urban development was going on.
 There was constant construction and demolition, a pre gentrified dilapidated west end plus a variety of oddly designed storefronts and signage.
-I constantly walked and this visually stimulating environment became my education in space, content and color.
+I constantly walked the streets and this visually stimulating environment became my education in space, content and color.
 As a middle school student I was able to visit museum and gallery shows as diverse as Judy Chicago’s Dinner Party, William Blake's etchings and Barnett Newman's abstract paintings.
-These rich experiences formed me in addition to the classic comic book artists of the 70’s who's mark making abilities I worshipped.
+These rich experiences formed me in addition to the classic comic book artists of the 70’s who's mark making abilities I studied.

 Abstract Painting works as a reference to different colors, textures of paint and ideas.

 In the early 90’s I left Toronto to study painting and 20th century art history as a expat at the Florida State MFA program.
 Before moving on to New York City, where I’ve been since, I was deeply influenced by a conceptual print maker Charles Cohen who told me to understand my work as a picture of a abstract painting, and that perspective strangely has never stopped intriguing me.

 In my most recent solo show at Wave Hill, I was interviewed by Bronx.net.
 Answering a question I stated that what I expected for viewers to “get” from my paintings was to take away from the images that I and hopefully they can have a engagement with the haphazard, formal, chromatically scattered and messed up relationships you encounter all around you in the urban environment.
 Many times as you walk through the city we can notice these mostly accidental combinations of pattern and color and image.
 These things can ring true to me, and I’m reminded of musician John Cage’s fascination with chance occurrences as he performed on a busy New York City street by making people listen.